 Drinking water is spring fed and also available filtered.
 Bottled water is unnecessary

-Structures on the land are generally lightweight and built to blend in with the natural character of the land.
+Structures on the land are rustic, generally lightweight and built to blend in with the natural character of the land.
 There are outdoor composting poopers set up with sawdust and barrels, and there is a flushing toilet with an old septic tank that is mainly used for peeing

 Kids are welcome with an accompanying adult

 Dogs are welcome off leash. it may be necessary to have them on leash if they attack chickens, goats, cats or other dogs.
 Bury dog poop with a stick or shovel or cover it with dirt and grass.
 Do not put a plastic bag of dog poop in the garbage

-Striving to create a minimal impact with a respect and awareness of this wild and natural area.
-Some areas can be dangerous with steep cliffs and loose rocks.
-Things like spiders, snakes, racoons, mice, poison oak, etc.. exist in natural areas like this
+Big Sur is remote area with beautiful beaches, creeks and hiking trails throughout the forest.
+Some areas can be very dangerous with steep cliffs and loose rocks.
+Be aware that things like spiders, snakes, raccoons, mice, poison oak, etc.. exist in natural areas like this

 Enjoy the scenic Pacific Coast highway.
 Retreat into nature by yourself or with friends and family.
 Have a romantic getaway.
 Practice art, music and photography.
 Spend time to read & write and sit in meditation.
 Adventure along the creek, to the beach or up the mountains